fyy2025/Ensemble-tree-for-risk-prediction-in-MM/README.md

 The folder contains exploration on methods to develop an optimal tree to begin the ensemble with.

-- The `SurTree.Rmd` file runs 500 bootstapping simulations to explore performance of ensemble model on optimal survival trees (using STreeD package in python).
-STreeD is developed in python (https://github.com/AlgTUDelft/pystreed), the `SurTree Implementation.py` calls the function in python.
+- The files including STreeD in their names explore the performance of ensemble model on optimal survival trees (using STreeD package in python).
+STreeD is developed in python (https://github.com/AlgTUDelft/pystreed), the `.py` files call the function in python.

+- The files including rpart in their names explore the performance of ensemble model with initial tree fit by rpart package in R.

+- The files including OST in their names explore the performance of ensemble model on optimal survival trees (using OST algorithm implemented in Julia).
+OST can be called using the IAI package in R. https://docs.interpretable.ai/stable/IAI-R/quickstart/ot_survival/

+## Independent Validation

+The folder contains exploration on ensemble tree performance while validated on an independent dataset.
+We train the model using the MMRF dataset and validate the models on the IFM dataset, after implementing all risk prediction models in the IFM dataset.